Running up Vless+WS+TLS+CDN server with Singbox core

 sing-box run -c /etc/sing-box/config.json

 It will inform you that it will obtain an SSL certificate for the subdomain you specified.
-At the end, it says Verification Successfully, indicating that the certificate was received and the service was performed. edit the config and make sure that log is disabled by editing “disabled”: true to false, as it slows down the server in my experience.
+At the end, it says Verification Successful, indicating that the certificate was received and the service was performed.
+Edit the config and disable the log by setting “disabled”: true to false; it slows down the server, in my experience.
 By the way, the certificate is only received once and saved in the sing-box folder.
 If you want to modify the subdomain, you must obtain a new certificate.

-Now it’s time to activate the proxy option in Cloudflare and the cloud icon will turn orange.
+Now it’s time to activate the proxy option in Cloudflare, and the cloud icon will turn orange.

 The configuration section of the client, like Windows, is as follows: